Auto, Business & Homeowners Insurance

 Providing indemnity means to financially restore someone after a loss, through payment, repair or replacement.

 A Credit Based Insurance Score (CBIS) is derived from information on your credit report.
 It is a number that measures likelihood of having an insurance claim, not a measure of credit worthiness.
-Insurers use CBIS along with a number of other factors, including driving records, claims history, and the type of home or vehicle owned, to evaluate new and renewal auto and homeowner insurance policies.
+Insurers use CBIS along with a number of other factors, including driving records, claims history, and the type of home and vehicle owned, to evaluate new and renewal auto and homeowner insurance policies.

 Medical Coverage (Home)